Warsaw Safety Guide

 Health, security, and travel safety information

-Warsaw is a safe European capital where standard travel precautions are sufficient for most visitors.
+Warsaw is a generally safe city where standard urban precautions against petty crime and traffic are sufficient for a trouble-free visit.

 Emergency Numbers